 Ford’s Vehicle Wholesale By Type In The U.S. – Quarterly

-According to Ford, the company’s profitability has been largely depending on sales of large vehicles such as trucks and SUV/crossovers as outlined in the 2019 Q4 financial report:
+According to Ford, the company’s profitability is largely dependent on sales of large vehicles such as trucks and SUVs or crossovers as outlined in the 2019 Q4 financial report:

-When more construction activities are taking place, more trucks and SUVs will be needed and this will undoubtedly translate to higher demand for Ford’s truck and SUVs.
+When more construction activities are taking place, more trucks and SUVs will be needed and this will undoubtedly translate to higher demand for Ford’s trucks and SUVs.

 Ford’s Vehicle Wholesale By Type In The U.S. – TTM

-As seen, Ford’s sales of all vehicle types in the U.S. have been on a decline although the quarterly plots tell otherwise.
+As seen, Ford’s sales of all vehicle types in the U.S. rebounded significantly in 2022 from 2021.

 Ford’s Total Wholesale QoQ Growth Rates

-Ford’s wholesale sequential growth rates are mostly in the red in the last 3 years, indicating a consistent quarterly decline in vehicle deliveries.
+Ford’s wholesale sequential growth rates had been mostly in the red in the last 3 years, indicating a consistent quarterly decline in vehicle deliveries.

-In fiscal 3Q 2021, Ford’s quarterly growth rate topped more than 30% compared to a decline of 28% reported in the prior quarter.
+In fiscal 4Q 2022, Ford’s quarterly growth rate topped 6% compared to the 5% reported in the prior quarter.

 Ford’s Total Wholesale YoY Growth Rates

-Similarly, Ford’s vehicle wholesale YoY growth rates also have been mostly negative as shown in the chart above, illustrating a consistent decline of Ford’s vehicle deliveries on a year-over-year basis in the last 3 years.
+Similarly, Ford’s vehicle wholesale YoY growth rates also had been mostly negative as shown in the chart above, illustrating a consistent decline in Ford’s vehicle deliveries on a year-over-year basis since 2019.

-As of 2021 Q3, Ford’s YoY growth rate for vehicle wholesale plunged to -14% compared to a growth of 18% in the prior year.
+In 2022 Q4, Ford’s YoY growth rate for vehicle wholesale crossed 4% compared to the 7% reported in the prior quarter.

 References and Credits

-1. Vehicle wholesale data in all charts were obtained and referenced from Ford’s financial reports which are available at Ford’s SEC Filings.
+1. Ford’s vehicle wholesale data in this article were obtained and referenced from the company’s financial reports and earnings releases which are available at Ford’s SEC Filings.

 2. Featured images in this article are used under creative commons license and sourced from the following websites: Mike Mozart.